tomjoht/tomjoht.github.io/_posts/2019/9/2019-09-08-what-i-learned-organizing-this-workshop-event.md

 - general
 keywords:
 bitlink: https://idratherbewriting.site/organizingworkshops
-summary: "This past week I held my first API documentation workshop in which I organized it from start to finish myself (handling registration, venue, dates, catering, marketing, setup, and other details), and now I'd like to reflect a bit on it."
+description: "This past week I held my first API documentation workshop in which I organized it from start to finish myself (handling registration, venue, dates, catering, marketing, setup, and other details), and now I'd like to reflect a bit on it."
 ---

 ## What was different this time